vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.html.md

 ##RadioButton
 <br/>
-<%= image_tag "android_widgets/radiobutton.png", alt: "Radio Button", title: "Radio Button" %>
+<%= image_tag "android_widgets/radiobutton.png", alt: "Radio Button", title: "RadioButton in Android" %>

 ###What
 If you want your users to pick one from a set of options, use Radio button.